 11 – Hydraulic Wire Crimper 4/0

 As previously mentioned, the other option to fasten electric cables to connectors is crimping.
 The wire crimping tool uses various dies to crimp a steel connector onto the wire.
 There are manual and hydraulic assisted crimpers available.
-Fully hydraulic crimpers are an industrial standard due to the volume of crimps it is used for in a day.
+Fully hydraulic crimpers are an industry standard due to the volume of crimps it is used for in a day.

 Comparing hydraulic assisted and manual crimpers, the hydraulic assisted are less expensive and require much less effort to operate.
 The manual crimping tool, on the other hand, requires more effort to operate and are more expensive.